Sunbird-Ed/sunbird-perf-tests/README.md

 This defines the ramp up time for the scenario under exectuion

 **CTRL_LOOPS**
 This defines the number of loops that the scenario should run

 **PROTOCOL**
 This is the protocol used to connect to your sunbird installation (http / https).
 If you are using agent IP's in the urls.csv file or if your domain does not have a SSL certificate, use http.
 If you are using the domain name in the url.csv file and yout domain has a SSL certificate, use https

 **PORT**

 This defines the port which should be used for connecting to your sunbird installtion.
-Usually this is 80, but this can be a port number of a specific service if you want to run individual API benchmarking by directly calling the service rather than going through proxy / nginx
+Usually this is 443 in case of https or 80 in case of http, but this can be a port number of a specific service if you want to run individual API benchmarking by directly calling the service rather than going through proxy / nginx

 **DATADIR**